Asymmetric Encoder-Decoder Based on Time-Frequency Correlation for Speech Separation: Experimental Setup

 where

-where $\|\cdot \|_1$ denotes L1-norm.
-Also, the auxiliary losses for SepRe method are
+$\|\cdot \|_1$ denotes L1-norm.
+Also, the auxiliary losses for the SepRe method were used as

-As in Section~\ref{sec:setup_wsj}, the model is trained based on PIT~\cite{kolbaek_multitalker_2017} Also, to stabilize the training and minimize the unnecessary distortions of speech signals, we set the target source $s_k$ as convolution of the truncated of RIR filter and source signals.
-In the RIR filter, the $n_\text{peak}+n_\text{offset}$ samples are used where $n_\text{peak}$ is peak index from the direct-path component and $n_\text{offset}$ is a tunable offset.
-We empirically set to $n_\text{offset}=256$ for multi-channel case and $n_\text{offset}=512$ for single-channel case.
+As in Section~\ref{sec:setup_wsj}, the model was trained based on PIT~\cite{kolbaek_multitalker_2017} Also, to stabilize the training and minimize the unnecessary distortions of speech signals, we set the target source $s_k$ as convolution of the truncated RIR filter and the corresponding source signal.
+In the RIR filter, the $n_\text{peak}+n_\text{offset}$ samples were used where $n_\text{peak}$ is peak index from the direct-path component and $n_\text{offset}$ is a tunable offset.
+We empirically set to $n_\text{offset}=256$ for the multi-channel case and $n_\text{offset}=512$ for the single-channel case.